liquefied Natural Gas (LNG)

 There is a long-term business case for Canadian LNG

 World LNG demand is rising and expected to double by 2040.
 Even before Russia’s invasion of Ukraine, energy analysts forecast a global LNG shortage by the middle of this decade.
-The ongoing conflict has made the situation even more challenging.
 The U.S. LNG industry is meeting the increasing demand.
 The question is whether Canada will pursue this opportunity as well.

 By the Numbers